Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Known issues related to the printer emulator, Arduino side**

-- *Chaining prints in Love Hina Pocket is possible only by physically unpluging and pluging again serial cable between prints.*
 - *Printing with Hamster Club is easily prone to crash due to spamming of the serial console with 0F command in double speed mode*

 # The complete list of games compatible with the Game Boy Printer Emulator